Safety Toolkits

 Hazard Management (And Taking a Risk).

 Workers do not have to be “wrapped in cotton wool”.
 In fact, an employer’s duty is to do what is reasonable for the risk.
-So understanding what is a reasonable risk is the core purpose of this training, and it’s what gives rise to my cheeky sub-heading “(And Taking a Risk).”
+So understanding reasonable risk is the core purpose of this training.
+And That’s what gives rise to my sub-heading “(And Taking a Risk).”
 In other words, we have to talk about risk and work with it.

 This is a half-day course for 2 to 20 people.
 Cost is either a flat fee of $750 plus GST or $200 plus GST per person, whichever is the lesser cost.